Growing Wild Nature Co-op

 A photograph of the president of the co-op

 As the founder and president of our co-op, Jessica Drew is a crucial member of our leadership team.
-She is a homeschooling mother to two boys aged 8 and 5, and has been homeschooling them for the past three years.
+She is a homeschooling mother to two young boys aged 8 and 5, and has been homeschooling them for the past four years.
 After finding remote schooling unsuitable for their family during the Covid-19 pandemic, Jessica discovered a passion for homeschooling that would soon become a permanent way of life for her family.
 Jessica's love for spending time outdoors with her family is evident in her leadership role at the co-op.
 She enjoys exploring the local woods, visiting nearby parks, and tending to her mini-farm with her children.

 A photograph of the vice president of the co-op